Diego Archuleta: American Civil War

-From 1861 to 1865, eleven Southern slave states of the United States of America declared their secession from the U.S. and formed the Confederate States of America.
-The U.S. government (The Union) rejected secession as illegal, and the Civil War ensued.
+In 1861, eleven southern slave states of the United States of America declared their secession from the U.S. and formed the Confederate States of America.
+The U.S. government (The Union) rejected secession as illegal and the Civil War ensued.

 Initially, Archuleta's sympathies lay with the Confederates.
 This led Watts and other pro-Union colleagues to lose faith in Archuleta.
 In 1861, Watts asked president Abraham Lincoln to replace Archuleta and to name Jose Antonio Mansinares to the position of Indian agent.

-Archuleta recanted from his secessionist views and joined the Union Army.
+Archuleta later recanted his secessionist views and joined the Union Army.
 He was assigned to the "New Mexico Militia" (NMM) as Lt.
 Colonel with Colonel Manuel Armijo (son of the late governor Manuel Armijo), over the 1st regiment, consisting of six companies.
 The smaller 2nd regiment of the NMM consisted of four companies and was under the command of Colonel Nicolas Pino, Lt.
 Colonel J. M. Baca y Salazar and Major Charles E. Wesche.
 On September 9, 1861 he was appointed as Brigadier General of the 1st division of the Militia of the Territory by Henry Connelly, governor and commander in chief of the territory.
 The "New Mexico Volunteer Infantry" (NMVI) had the most Hispanic officers of any unit in the Union Army.
 The unit included Colonel Miguel E. Pino, Lieutenant Colonel Jose Maria Valdez, Colonel Jose G. Gallegos, and Lieutenant Colonel Francisco Perea.
 These units fought in the Battle of Valverde on February 21, 1862.
-When Archuleta was promoted to Brigadier General, he became the first Hispanic in history, to reach that rank in the United States Military.
+When Archuleta was promoted to Brigadier General, he became the first Hispanic in history to reach that rank in the United States Military.